-Hosting this trip will be Sallie Bodie, Managing Director of BirdNote.
-Guiding our activities will be expert naturalist Patrick Cardwell of Avian Leisure, contracted by Texas-based Victor Emanuel Nature Tours.
+Guiding our activities will be expert naturalist Patrick Cardwell.
+Representing BirdNote will be Jessica Frantz, Development Director.
 All of our birding and cultural endeavors will be complemented by social time, stories from BirdNote, and time to enjoy an amazing African safari.

-We are pleased to announce that a non-tax-deductible portion of the proceeds goes toward the support of BirdNote's programs.
+Finally, we are pleased to announce that a portion of the proceeds go toward the support of BirdNote's programs.

-September 28-29, Days 1-2: Travel to Cape Town.
-Participants should plan to arrive in Cape Town (airport code CPT) on September 29.
+September 9-10, Days 1-2: Travel to Cape Town.
+Participants should plan to arrive in Cape Town (airport code CPT) on September 10.
 The most direct route to Cape Town from the USA requires connecting through Johannesburg.
 Direct overnight flights to Johannesburg are available from Washington Dulles, New York JFK, and Atlanta.
-Flights departing the USA on September 28 will arrive in Johannesburg on the 29th, with time for same-day connection to Cape Town.
+Flights departing the USA on September 9 will arrive in Johannesburg on the 10th, with time for same-day connection to Cape Town.
 Those wishing to avoid connecting through Johannesburg are advised that non-stop overnight flights to Cape Town are available from Amsterdam, London and Frankfurt.
 Please contact the office of Victor Emanuel Nature Tours for help with air ticketing and other information.

-Upon arrival at Cape Town International Airport on September 29, you will be met in the arrival hall by a representative of our ground operator Avian Leisure/Centurion, who will provide transportation to the Alphen Boutique Hotel, where a room has been reserved in your name.
-After exiting customs and immigration, please watch for someone holding a small board or sign titled BIRDNOTE, along with your name.
+Upon arrival at Cape Town International Airport on September 10, you will be met in the arrival hall by a representative of our ground operator Avian Leisure/Centurion, who will provide transportation to the Alphen Boutique Hotel, where a room has been reserved in your name.